ComputeCanada/dhsi-coding-fundamentals-2020/README.md

   ## Day 3: Practical Python and Project Boosters
 1. File Imports and Exports
+2. Busting Out of the Notebooks
-2. Strategies for Getting Help
+3. Strategies for Getting Help
-3. Project Boosters (real-world examples requested by students to kick-start their individual projects)
+4. Project Boosters (real-world examples requested by students to kick-start their individual projects)
-4. Project Brainstorming
+5. Project Brainstorming

   ## Day 4: Individual Projects
 1. Students work on individual projects, with instructor support